7 Strategies to Ease Children’s Stress in Anxious Times

 5. Teach a stress buster formula

 Some educators set up Calm Down Corners in their classrooms that are equipped with stress reducers (books, Koosh balls, drawing materials) that students can use to help them relax.
 You can do the same in your home.
 Ask your children what would help them calm down.
 Gather things (beanbag chairs, pillows, music, iPods, bubble blowers) and stock them.
-The Calm Down Corner is used for discipline but to give children a feeling of agency that they can go to and relax.
+The Calm Down Corner is not used for discipline but to give children a feeling of agency that they can go to and relax.
+Think of it as a “time in” corner!

 7. Learn relaxation and breath control with yoga